Ritchie Blackmore: 1980s

-The next Rainbow album, Difficult to Cure (1981), introduced melodic vocalist Joe Lynn Turner.
+The next Rainbow album, Difficult to Cure (1981), introduced vocalist Joe Lynn Turner.
 The instrumental title track from this album was an arrangement of Beethoven's Ninth Symphony with additional music.
 Blackmore once said, "I found the blues too limiting, and classical was too disciplined.
 I was always stuck in a musical no man's land."
 The album marked the further commercialisation of the band's sound with Blackmore describing at the time a liking for the AOR band, Foreigner.
 The music was consciously radio-targeted in a more AOR style, resulting in some degree of alienation with many of Rainbow's earlier fans.
-Rainbow's next studio album was Straight Between the Eyes (1982) and included the hit single "Stone Cold".
+Rainbow's next studio album was Straight Between the Eyes (1982) and included the single "Stone Cold".
 It would be followed by the album Bent Out of Shape (1983), which featured the single "Street of Dreams".
-In 1983, Rainbow was also nominated for a Grammy Award for the Blackmore-penned instrumental ballad track "Anybody There".
+In 1983, Rainbow were also nominated for a Grammy Award for the Blackmore-penned instrumental ballad track "Anybody There".
 Rainbow disbanded in 1984.
 A then-final Rainbow album, Finyl Vinyl, was patched together from live tracks and the B-sides of various singles.

 In 1984, Blackmore joined a reunion of the former Deep Purple "Mark Two" line-up and recorded new material.
-This reunion line-up lasted until 1989, producing two studio albums and one live album.
-Although the reunion's first album Perfect Strangers (1984) saw chart success, the second studio album The House of Blue Light (1987) displayed a sound that was closer to Rainbow's music and did not sell as well.
-The album's musical style differed from the traditional Purple sound due to Blackmore's Rainbow background, which distinguished him from the other members.
+This reunion line-up recorded two studio albums, Perfect Strangers (1984) and The House of Blue Light (1987), and released the live album Nobody's Perfect (1988).